 - Service discretionary leave.
 This is similar to paid time off in other countries.

 - Personal Equity and Retirement account (PERA).
 PERA is a retirement fund similar to the United States’ 401K retirement plan.

-- 13th-Month pay.
+- 13th-month pay.
 Unlike a bonus, 13th-month pay is not negotiable and is typically equivalent to one month’s pay or 1/12th of the employee’s annual salary.
-It is required to be paid by December 24 each year.
+Employers must pay it out by December 24 each year.

 Each country has its own employee and contractor definitions.
 Consider the tax laws and reporting requirements for both the country your company is located in, as well as the Philippines.
 If a contractor is misclassified, your company faces potential risks, including fines and penalties, reputational damage, and forced market exit.

-Velocity Global’s knowledgeable team and full suite of employment solutions enable you to easily pay and manage your global workforce.
-Our global Employer of Record (EoR) solution helps you quickly hire and pay your distributed employees without facing compliance risks.
-Additionally, our Multi-Country Payroll solution streamlines payroll by allowing you to pay employees in multiple countries from one centralized platform.
-For international contractors, our Contractor Management Solution provides a safe way to engage and pay contractors around the world without the risk of misclassification.
+Velocity Global’s knowledgeable team and suite of employment solutions enable you to easily pay and manage your global workforce.
+Our Employer of Record (EOR) solution helps you quickly hire and pay distributed employees without facing compliance risks.